 Taken together, you can use these tactics with your emotion-regulation-script to help you avoid accidentally dismissing your child’s emotions or unintentionally framing your child’s negative emotions as things to be squashed.
 Instead, we want to help them identify their emotions, learn limits, and develop appropriate behaviors for dealing with their emotions.

 Using Slumberkins Support Your Child’s Emotional Growth

 At Slumberkins, our method focuses on helping support your child’s emotional strength, good character, and development.
-Co-CEOs Kelly Oriard and Callie Christensen use their backgrounds in family counseling and elementary education to create products that can support you in forming healthy bonds with your child and help them develop and grow.
+Co-CEOs Kelly Oriard and Callie Christensen use their backgrounds in family counseling and elementary education to create products like social emotional learning books that can support you in forming healthy bonds with your child and help them develop and grow.

 Our early childhood social emotional learning collection includes books, stuffed animal characters, a unit plan, and a card game to help children identify and work through their emotions in a healthy way.

 You work incredibly hard to raise the children in your life.
 When you need support, we’re here to lend a hand.
 Browse our collection today.

 - "How to Strengthen Your Child’s Emotional Intelligence."
 The Gottman Institute. https://www.gottman.com/blog/strengthen-childs-emotional-intelligence/

 - Dewar, Gwen.
 "The effects of praise: 7 evidence-based tips for using praise wisely."
 Parenting Science.
 2019. https://parentingscience.com/effects-of-praise/